livewire/livewire/docs/offline.md

 ## Toggling classes

 Adding the `class` modifier allows you to add a class to an element when the user loses their connection.
-The class will be removed once again the user is back online:
+The class will be removed again, once the user is back online:

 ```blade
 <div wire:offline.class="bg-red-300">